AMS 161-Fall 2018

 Course Description: This is a second course in single variable calculus where you will learn about infinite series, integration and differential equations.
 We will cover much of chapters 5 through 8 in the text.
 Attendance at every lecture is essential to follow our discussion of concepts!

 Course Instructor: Bill Bernhard (email@example.com)

 Required materials: Single Variable Calculus Textbook -4th Edition (Stony Brook Edition) by James Stewart and a webassign access code purchased from www.webassign.net.
 Calculators will not be permitted on exams but a graphing calculator is required for the lecture hall.

 Grading: Exam #1 (20%) on 10/1 or 10/2 depending when you have lecture.

 Exam #2 (20%) on 11/14 or 11/15 depending on when you have lecture.

-DSS advisory: If you have a physical, psychiatric, medical, or learning disability could adversely affect your ability to carry out assigned course work, we urge you to contact the Disabled Student Services office (DSS), Educational Communications Center (ECC) Building, room 128, (631) 632-6748.
+Disabilities: If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact Disability Support Services at http://studentaffairs.stonybrook.edu/dss/ or (631) 632-6748.
 They will determine with you what accommodations are necessary and appropriate.
-All information and that documentation is confidential.
-Students requiring emergency evacuation are encouraged to discuss their needs with their professors and Disability Support Services.
-For procedures and information, go to the following web site: http://www.stonybrook.edu/ehs/fire/disabilities.shtml
+All information and documentation is confidential.
+Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and Disability Support Services.
+For procedures and information go to the following website:

-Disruptive Behavior: Stony Brook University expects students to maintain standards of personal integrity that are in harmony with the educational goals of the institution; to observe national, state, and local laws and University regulations; and to respect the rights, privileges, and property of other people.
-Faculty are required to report to the Office of Judicial Affairs any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, and/or inhibits students' ability to learn.
+Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
+Faculty are required to report to the Office of Judicial Affairs any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.